 Here is a provocative thought.
 Do the elders of the church have an obligation to “feed the flock” (Acts 20:28)?

 If so, do the “sheep” have a duty to yield to their persuasion (Heb.
 13:17), utilizing the nourishment they provide?
 Quite clearly they do.

 If, then, the elders attempt to nourish the church at reasonably appointed times, and the Christian is not occupied with truly crucial responsibilities otherwise, does he have the right to frivolously decide whether or not he will follow their leadership in this regard?

 A spiritual person will reflect deeply about this matter.

 To argue, as some occasionally do, “Prove to me that I must attend the Bible classes,” reveals a pitifully blighted condition of soul.
 Where else would a spiritually minded person want to be if he or she is able?

-It is not up to the elders, ministers, or anyone else to micro-manage the attendance patterns of every other Christian within the local congregation.
+It is not up to the elders, ministers, or anyone else to micro-manage or dictate the attendance patterns of every Christian within the local congregation.
 We are, however, on our honor to do the best that we can in our service to the Master.

 - Owen, John.
 1980.
 Exposition of Hebrews.
 Vol. VI.
 Grand Rapids.
 MI: Baker.

 - Spicq, Ceslas.
 1994.
 Theological Lexicon of the New Testament.
 Vol. I. Peabody, MA: Hendrickson.